afqueiruga/afqueiruga.github.io/_posts/2025-03-10-review-macbook-dont-buy.md

 After 1 year of usage, I can't recommend getting any Apple Silicon products if your goal is to do any model **training**.

 The problem is not the GPUs themselves.
-Llama.cpp and Tinygrad work fine which each have their own independent support for Metal.
+Llama.cpp and Tinygrad work fine because they each have their own independent support for Metal.
 These two packages are the saving grace of the Apple Silicon.

 Apple provided Metal drivers for Jax and Pytorch --- but these are far from usable.
 GPU support for ML is actually **in an insidious state:** Jax and Torch will *run* but there are subtle bugs.
 There are some assert errors and warnings on incompatibilities (for example, Jax-metal would raise an error after trying to allocate a matrix over 64KiB in size) but most of the time **the bugs are silent!**